Effective Recruitment and Coordination of Key Muscle Groups

 Learning to recruit the glutes effectively is universally understood as a key aspect to maximizing performance.
 This glute recruitment video is worth looking at, as it references external and internal pelvic rotation and the big toe being in contact with the ground—aspects that relate to various exercises used in training, as well as to sprinting.
 Hopefully you read my "Rotational and Linear Elements" blog.
 In addition, the book Running by Frans Bosch and Ronald Klomp also details how the glutes work with the quads, hamstrings, and calf muscles through each stage of the sprint.

 Also related to the toes and glute recruitment is a quote related to standing starts from the article “What is the Drive Phase in Sprinting, Part 3”: “You can’t push from your toes as toes are meant to grip.
 The gripping toes create stability for the push off.
 This is the key to force application and push mechanics when starting from a standstill (traction).”
-From the athlete's viewpoint, he/she is positioning, balancing, coiling, etc..., to get out and into the race, and in my mind, may be able to identify to some extent with the sensation of being well poised to explosively start.
-As for the big toe being in contact with the ground, I believe that is something for the coach to look at, and the big toe being off the ground may be a sign that a more effective position is needed, but I can't see making that something to ask the athlete to pay much attention to.
+As I stated in another blog, I may add or substitute "curling/dorsi-flexion of the toes and feet" to describe the gripping aspect.
+From the athlete's viewpoint, he/she is positioning, balancing, coiling, etc..., to get out and into the race, and as I've said previously, I place a lot of importance in the athletes learning to be well poised to explosively start from the standing position and achieving an effective combination of stride length and stride frequency.

 What is the Drive Phase Part 1 and Part 2 are also articles that give valuable information regarding recruiting the glutes.
 Part 2 also, very importantly, includes an explanation of the role the cross-extensor reflex plays in sprint success.
 My home page also includes some great links that detail the contribution of reflexes.